romland/smoozoo/README.md

     - not for in here, but I would like chartjs to generate base64-encoded images for the inline'd minute-charts

-    - annotation on a separate canvas
+    - manual annotation on a separate canvas

 	- we already support some meta-data via plugin but I'd like to extend that so that depending on position of viewport it should show/pin messages to that pixel as we pan/zoom around it

     - be able to set a title of an image (through some meta data)

-    - get rid of slider and just use minimap?
-Or possibly, only show slider when we have really wide images?

     - save image; incl. whatever plugins did -- would need some way to say which elements are part of the image (in the case of overlay canvases and similar.